-Policy owner: This policy is the responsibility of the Designated Safeguarding Lead.
+Policy owner: Designated Safeguarding Lead

 Governor Committee: People & Culture

 Policy Summary Statement: The purpose of this safeguarding policy is to protect our pupils from harm, abuse, neglect, and exploitation.
 It establishes clear guidelines and procedures for creating a safe environment, preventing potential risks and ensuring the well-being of all individuals within the school.